How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Clean the shower drain If you can, and then use tiny brushes or a toothbrush to scrub any hair or other debris around the drain’s edges.
-Be sure to wear rubber gloves, if needed.
+Take off the shower drain cover as much as you can and use a small brush or toothbrush to scrub any hair or other debris from the edges of the drain.
+Make sure you wear rubber gloves in the event of need.

-You can pour one cup of baking powder down your drain followed by one cup of white vinegar.
-It is best to protect the drain immediately with a cloth or a rag to ensure that the reaction doesn’t get beyond control!
+Pour one cup of baking soda down the drain followed by one cup of white vinegar.
+It is best to protect this drain immediately with a cloth or rag so that the reaction doesn’t fizz into chaos!

 Step 4: Wait